bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

   </div>
 </div>

-Refer to the [Tolltip directive](/docs/directives/tooltip/#positioning) documentaion for live examples of positioning.
+Refer to the [Tooltip directive](/docs/directives/tooltip/#positioning) documentaion for live examples of positioning.

 ## Triggers